audreystott/microk8s-on-nimbus/README-ansible.md

-# Deploying Kubernetes applications automatically
+# Add Kubernetes applications automatically

 Once a MicroK8s cluster is set up on Nimbus, common Bioinformatics applications can be made to deploy automatically using Ansible.